Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

-To complete the picture, note that, in order to fix a deformation-open class of singularities, we need to allow cusps and tacnodes as well. \begin{fact} The singularities appearing in the miniversal family of an $A_m$-singularity are all and only the $A_l$-singularities with $l\leq m$. \end{fact} See Theorem \ref{thm:ADE} below for a more general statement - valid for all ADE singularities - due to A. Grothendieck.
-For the sake of separatedness, we should at the same time require that the level of a genus one subcurve be at least $3$.
-Note that hybrid situations may emerge: e.g. an elliptic curve with a cusp, or an irreducible tacnode; it is worth pointing out that, as we need to allow a tacnode and a cusp sharing a branch, we should impose the level condition on genus one subcurves only when they are \emph{nodally attached}.
+To complete the picture, note that, in order to fix a deformation-open class of singularities, we need to allow cusps and tacnodes as well, due to the following \begin{fact} The singularities appearing in the miniversal family of an $A_m$-singularity are all and only the $A_l$-singularities with $l\leq m$. \end{fact} See Theorem \ref{thm:ADE} for a more general statement - valid for all ADE singularities - due to A. Grothendieck.
+Since the semistable tail of a cusp (resp. tacnode) is an elliptic tail (resp. bridge), if we want our moduli space to remain separated, we should require that the level of a genus one subcurve be at least three at the same time as we introduce cusps and tacnodes.
+Hybrid situations may occur, such as an elliptic curve with a cusp, or an irreducible tacnode; since we need to allow a tacnode and a cusp sharing a branch, we should impose the level condition on genus one subcurves only when they are \emph{nodally attached}.
 Besides, in the latter example, we need to break the $\mathfrak S_2$-symmetry (relabelling the markings) in order to have a unique limit: we declare that $p_1$ must lie on the cuspidal branch.
 See Figure \ref{fig:one_tail_example}.

-We are now in a position to cast a plausible definition of $\oM_{2,2}^{(1)}$. \begin{dfn} A connected, reduced, complete curve of arithmetic genus two $C$ over $\k=\bar\k$, with smooth and disjoint markings $p_1,p_2$, is \emph{$1$-stable} if: \begin{enumerate}[leftmargin=0.7cm] \item $C$ has only $A_1-,\ldots,A_4-$ and dangling $A_5-$ singularities. \item $C$ coincides with its minimal subcurve of arithmetic genus two. \item A subcurve of arithmetic genus one is either nodally attached and of level $3$, or it is not nodally attached and it contains $p_1$. \end{enumerate} \end{dfn}
+We are now in a position to cast a plausible definition of $\oM_{2,2}^{(1)}$. \begin{definition} A connected, reduced, complete curve of arithmetic genus two $C$ over an algebraically closed field $\k$, with smooth and disjoint markings $(p_1,p_2)$, is \emph{$1$-stable} if: \begin{enumerate}[leftmargin=0.7cm] \item $C$ has only $A_1-,\ldots,A_4-$ and dangling $A_5-$ singularities. \item $C$ coincides with its minimal subcurve of arithmetic genus two. \item A subcurve of arithmetic genus one is either nodally attached and of level three, or it is not nodally attached and it contains $p_1$. \end{enumerate} \end{definition}

-The main result of the paper is that $\oM_{2,2}^{(1)}$ is a proper Deligne-Mumford stack, and the generalisation of this statement to an arbitrary number of markings and a range of stability conditions that we are going to discuss in the next subsection.
+The main result of the paper is that $\oM_{2,2}^{(1)}$ is a proper Deligne-Mumford stack, and the generalisation of this statement to an arbitrary number of markings and a range of stability conditions that we are going to discuss in the next sections.